chubbymaggie/mortgage.py/README.md

 - paid for a year according to its initial terms; then
 - refinanced to different terms; then
 - paid according to that for two months before making a large one-time payment, then again for another two months; and finally
-- paying extra principal each month until close.
+- paid until close while paying extra principal each month.

 The details below should be self-explanatory: